 Roughly 9,000 linear feet of shelf space will become available to consolidate collections and make finding physical works even easier.

-Further analysis of the data about those titles allowed us to estimate how many physical books are likely to be retained, and how many are likely to be removed.
-Here is the likely disposition of those 168,000 candidate titles:
+Based on refined selection criteria and library faculty review of the titles, we are able to estimate how many physical books are likely to be retained, and how many are likely to be removed.
+While this estimate is subject to revision, here are the latest

-67,200 titles (40 percent) will remain on our shelves due to uniqueness, library and departmental faculty recommendations, and/or other criteria that suggest a title should stay.
+88,900 titles (about 53 percent) will remain on our shelves due to uniqueness, library and departmental faculty recommendations, and/or other criteria that suggest a title should stay.

-100,800 (60 percent) will be removed from the library shelves, with alternative access provided through:
+79,100 titles will be removed from the library shelves, with alternative access provided through HathiTrust, library ebook subscriptions, and interlibrary loan from partner institutions

 Exceptions to Regular Library Hours